LSX-UniWue/auswahl/doc/benchmarking.rst

 Using Metrics
 ^^^^^^^^^^^^^

-The evaluatin metrics can be passed as lists if the evaluation of several metrics is desired.
+The evaluation metrics can be passed as lists if the evaluation of several metrics is desired.
 When accessing the results of the evaluation, the regression metrics are referred to by their function name.
 The stability metrics can be arbitrarily named, but are per default named with their camelcase class name separated by an underscore (like ``zucknick_score``).
 An example invocation can be seen here::